RoniFridman1/data_collection_lab_094290/README.md

 Ensure you have valid LinkedIn API credentials and update the `config.py` file with your credentials.

 4. **Running the Application:**
-  4.1 First connect to your LinkedIn user in a browser in the background 4.2 Upded the api_key to yours in `lab_gui.py` in line 14.
+    - 4.1 First, connect to your LinkedIn user in a browser in the background.
+    - 4.2 Update the `api_key` to yours in `lab_gui.py` on line 14.
+    - 4.3 Run the following command in the terminal:
+      ```
+      streamlit run lab_gui.py
+      ```
-  4.3 Run the following command in the terminal: streamlit run lab_gui.py 4.4 After registering in the interface, confirm the verification email you receive
+    - 4.4 After registering in the interface, confirm the verification email you receive.

 ## Contributing